StephenSorriaux/ansible-kafka-admin/README.md

 * Python 3.13

 ## Ansible compatibility
-To date, this library is compatible with all known versions of Ansible 2.X (`ansible`/`ansible-core` 2.X).
+To date, this library is compatible with all known versions of Ansible 2.X (`ansible` 2.X+/`ansible-core` 2.X).
+For each version of Python, we are testing against the latest compatible version of Ansible, see [their support matrix](https://docs.ansible.com/ansible/latest/reference_appendices/release_and_maintenance.html#ansible-core-target-node-python-support) for more details.

 ## Tests
 This library is tested using [Molecule](https://github.com/ansible/molecule).
 In order to avoid code duplication, tests are defined in the `default` scenario.